mirzawaqasahmed/f5-big-iq-lab/docs/source/class2/module1/lab2.rst

 |

 Click *Save & Close*

+.. note:: with the Liberty release, we have a 1:1 mapping between the cloud provider and cloud environment.
+So a cloud provider can be used with only one cloud environment.
+This restriction will be removed with 6.0.1

 We have setup all the different element defining our ``Service Scaling Group`` and can trigger its deployment now